-245 3.3 Microwave combined dataset
+221 3.3 Microwave combined dataset

-The ESA Climate Change Initiative (CCI) aims at developing a multi-satellite soil moisture dataset by combining data collected in both past and present by passive and active microwave instruments (Liu et al., 2012; Wagner et al., 2012).
-The current version of the dataset (v03.2) combines data from nine different sensors (SMMR, ERS-1/2, TMI, SSM/I, AMSR-E, ASCAT, WindSat, AMSR2 and SMOS) between 1978 and 2015.
+The ESA Climate Change Initiative (CCI) aims at developing a multi-satellite soil moisture dataset by combining data collected in both past and present by passive and active microwave instruments (Dorigo et al., 2016).
+The current version of the dataset combines data from nine different sensors (SMMR, ERS-1/2, TMI, SSM/I, AMSR-E, ASCAT, WindSat, AMSR2 and SMOS) between 1978 and 2015.

-Satellite-based microwave estimates of soil moisture are usually related to the first few centimeters of soil column (i.e., skin layer), which is quite closely related to the soil moisture content in the root zone (Paulik et al., 2014), except for very dry conditions in sandy soils.
+Satellite-based microwave estimates of soil moisture are usually related to the first few centimeters of soil column (i.e., skin layer), which is quite closely related to the soil moisture content in the root zone (Paulik et al., 2014), except for very dry conditions.
 Additionally, numerous validations against land surface models have highlighted good performance across the globe, with notable exceptions over densely vegetated areas (e.g., Loew et al., 2013).

-The algorithm adopted to merge the different data sources is the one developed by Liu et al. (2012), which is a three-step procedure that: i) merges the original passive microwave products, ii) merges the original active microwave products, and iii) blends the two merged products into a single final dataset.
-The merging procedure of passive datasets includes pixel-scale separation between seasonality and anomalies, rescaling of the data based on the piece-wise cumulative distribution function (CDF) and merging of the dataset using a common reference seasonality.
-For the active microwave instruments, the CDFs are directly used to rescale the data under the assumption that active datasets have an identical dynamic range, this mainly due to the limited overlap between datasets.
-The final blending of the two merged datasets is obtained by adopting a common resolution of approximately 25 km and daily frequency, as well as by using the GLDAS-1-Noah model (ftp://agdisc.gsfc.nasa.gov/data/s4pa/) as a reference dataset for the CDF matching.
+233 The algorithm adopted to merge the different data sources is the one developed by Liu et al. (2012), which is a three-step procedure that: i) merges the original passive microwave products, ii) 234 merges the original active microwave products, and iii) blends the two merged products into a single 235 final dataset.
+The merging procedure of passive datasets includes pixel-scale separation between 236 seasonality and anomalies, rescaling of the data based on the piece-wise cumulative distribution 237 238 function (CDF) and merging of the dataset using a common reference seasonality.
+For the active 239 microwave instruments, the CDFs are directly used to rescale the data under the assumption that active datasets have an identical dynamic range, this mainly due to the limited overlap between datasets.
+The 240 241 final blending of the two merged datasets is obtained by adopting a common resolution of 242 approximately 25 km and daily frequency, as well as by using the GLDAS-1-Noah model (ftp://agdisc.gsfc.nasa.gov/data/s4pa/) as a reference dataset for the CDF matching.
+243 least 8 daily values were available in the specific month).
+Monthly average maps were converted into zscore maps by using the baseline period 2001-2015 (the timeframe available for the LST dataset).

-In this study, the daily blended dataset is spatially resampled to a 0.1 degree regular 268 latitude/longitude grid (the same used in Lisflood simulations) by means of the nearest neighbor 269 algorithm, and successively aggregated to monthly time scale by simply averaging the data (only if at 270 least 8 daily values were available in the specific month).
-Monthly average maps were converted into z-271 score maps by using the baseline period 2001-2015 (the timeframe available for the LST dataset).
-272 Monthly aggregated z-score values of skin soil moisture are analyzed, jointly with the other two 273 datasets, under the assumption that time-aggregation and normalization procedures minimize some of 274 275 the discrepancies that are likely present between skin and root zone daily time-series.
+In this study, the daily blended dataset is spatially resampled to a 0.1 degree regular latitude/longitude grid (the same used in Lisflood simulations) by means of the nearest neighbor algorithm, and successively aggregated to monthly time scale by simply averaging the data (only if at

-277 4.
+250 4.
 Results and Discussion